Cynthia Zamora

-Cynthia Zamora (born April 8, 1938) is a Filipino actress.
+Cynthia Zamora (April 8, 1938 – January 16, 2019) was a Filipino actress.
 She was nominated for a FAMAS award for best actress in 1961 for Huwag Mo Akong Limutan and in 1957 for Wala Nang Luha.
 During her film career she played opposite Eddie del Mar, Mario Montenegro, and Danilo Montes.
-In the decades preceding 2007, Cynthia Zamora owned an antique store on Magnolia Street in Burbank, CA.
+In the decades preceding 2007, Cynthia Zamora owned an antique store on Magnolia Street in Burbank, CA. Zamora died from lymphoma in Las Vegas, Nevada on January 16, 2019, at the age of 80.